cksystemsteaching/selfie/README.md

 > Isolation and self-reference

-Virtual machines are handled by a *virtual machine monitor* (VMM) which is software that needs to solve three fundamental problems, including the fact that the virtual machine monitor runs in a virtual machine created by itself:
+Virtual machines are implemented by a *virtual machine monitor* (VMM) which is software that needs to solve three fundamental problems, including the fact that the virtual machine monitor runs in a virtual machine created by itself:

 1. Spatial isolation: virtual machines need to be isolated from each other in space, that is, in main memory and even in the CPU registers of the physical machine hosting the virtual machines.
 The problem involves efficiently sharing limited storage and making that transparent to the code hosted by virtual machines.
 Sharing CPU registers is solved by saving and restoring register values when context switching.
 Sharing the storage provided by main memory is more complicated and essentially involves answering two questions: how is shared memory allocated and deallocated without fragmenting physical memory, and how is memory access efficiently decoupled from memory management?
 There are two common solutions: *segmentation* and an efficient generalization of segmentation called *paging*.
 Selfie, as most modern systems, implements paging.